 Lake Waconia has a 16 inch minimum size restriction on walleyes.
 This allows walleyes to mature giving you opportunities on bigger fish.
 It also reduces harvest rates giving anglers more action as well.
 Lake Minnetonka is a large lake with tons of structure, milfoil and high numbers of walleyes.
 Vast structure and milfoil provide a “refuge” for the walleyes to hide and grow in size and numbers.
 Fishing trips often include catching northern pike and other species.

 Whether you are looking a meal of walleyes or a trophy for the wall, I will work hard to help you achieve your goals and have fun in the process!
 Our largest Lake Minnetonka walleye was caught by a 12 year old girl.
 It was 12.2pounds!
 The largest Lake Waconia walleye weighed 10.3 pounds.
 Many others between 8-10 pounds have also been boated.
 Walleye season runs May through November.
-Prime time is May and June.
+Prime time is May.